sassoftware/robj/README.md

 INTRODUCTION
 ============

+**Archived projet: This project is no longer under active development and was archived on 2024-07-24.**

 This is an initial offering of the rObj interface.
 It should not be considered a stable interface and may not be backwards compatible with future releases.